Saunved/mint-css/README.md

   <img width="600" src="./themes_flavors_ui.gif">
 </p>

 Use for prototyping, theming or directly in your projects.
-View a live demo here: [mint-css demo](https://saunved.github.io/mint-css)
+View a live demo here: [mint-css demo](https://saunved.github.io/mint-css).
+The backbone of this project is the ```docs/class-list.md``` file, which you can find [here](./docs/class-list.md).

 ## Table of contents